Right-Bruno/alx-system_engineering-devops/0x01-shell_permissions/README.md

-9-John Doe makes rwxr-x-wr mode for hello file 10-mirror_permissions create mirror mode of olleh to home file
+9-John Doe makes rwxr-x-wr mode for hello file 10-mirror-permissions create mirror mode of olleh to home file 11-directories permissions add execute permit of directory to all